salvadormartin3z/salvadormartin3z/README.md

 ## Hi there 👋

 🌱  I'm a software developer with experience in JavaScript, TypeScript, and Python, and I've worked with frameworks like React, Angular, and Express (Node.js).
-I enjoy learning new things and collaborating with clients to create effective, scalable, and user-friendly solutions.
+I enjoy learning new things and collaborating with people to create effective, scalable, and user-friendly solutions.
 I'm excited about the opportunity to help bring your ideas to life! 🔭

 ## [![Portfolio](https://img.icons8.com/color/18/000000/domain.png) Portfolio](https://salvadormartin3z.netlify.app/)